-- Install intersecting walls to secure the wall in place.
-In some cases, temporary supports may be needed. - After the floor joists are installed, shim the wall as needed to level the floor joists. - Plumb the wall then nail the bottom plate in place using a ramset with 2 1⁄2" nails. - 2.
-Install LVLs for Stairway Opening - In some house plans, additional LVLs or LSLs will be needed to frame out the stairway.
+- 2nd Floor one (1) common 8d sinkers on each side of the joist - ➤ Note: nails are not placed closer than 2 1⁄2" oc. - Install the LVLs like the joists.
+These members will be heavier, so ensure there are enough hands to lift them in place.
+Additional platform ladders will be needed for the additional volunteers. - Plumb the joists and LVLs with temporary 2x4 braces as they are installed. - Note: Before finishing each section, determine if the 2x6 strong-backs need to be laid in place now or will it be possible to feed them in later. - 6.
+Install Stairway Opening - In some house plans, additional LVLs or LSLs will be needed to frame out the stairway.
 Add these members per the prints. - If the LVL header will be supporting webbed floor joist, add the joist hangers before installing the header.
 Use the marks on the adjacent top plate to determine the proper locations.
-Ensure the joists will be flush to the top of the LVL header. - 3.
-Install the floor joist on the bearing wall - Cut and install the floor joist which will be seated on the bearing wall.
+Ensure the joists will be flush to the top of the header and only nail one side at this time.